(Also known as an Olecranon Fracture, Fractured Ulna, Broken Ulna)

 Exercises for an ulna fracture

-The following exercises are commonly prescribed to patients with a fractured ulna following confirmation that the fracture has healed, and that the orthopaedic specialist has indicated it is safe to begin mobilization.
+The following exercises are commonly prescribed to patients with a fractured ulna following confirmation that the fracture has healed (or following internal fixation surgery to stabilise the fracture) and provided the orthopaedic specialist has indicated it is safe to begin mobilisation.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Elbow Bend to Straighten

-Bend and straighten your elbow as far as possible pain free (figure 2).
-Aim for no more than a mild to moderate stretch.
-Repeat 10 times provided there is no increase in symptoms.
+Bend and straighten your elbow as far as you can go without pain, ensuring you feel no more than a mild to moderate stretch (figure 2).
+Begin with 5 repetitions and build up to 20 over a number of days, provided there is no increase in symptoms.

 Begin this exercise with your forearm supported by a table or bench and your wrist and fingers over the edge (figure 3).
-Slowly bend your wrist forwards and backwards as far as possible pain free.
-Aim for no more than a mild to moderate stretch.
-Repeat 10 times provided there is no increase in symptoms.
+Slowly bend your wrist forwards and backwards as far as you can go without pain and provided you feel no more than a mild to moderate stretch.
+Begin with 5 repetitions and build up to 20 over a number of days, provided there is no increase in symptoms.

 Some of the most commonly recommended products by physiotherapists to hasten healing and speed recovery in patients with an ulna fracture include: